stacksjs/stacks/README.md

 pnpm i -r # install dependencies for all packages pnpm dev # stubs the libraries for local use

-# starts the dev server for any of the examples
-pnpm dev:vue
-pnpm dev:wcs

-pnpm build # builds the library for production-ready use pnpm commit # opens CLI prompt for committing changes pnpm release # releases the library (packages) to npm
+pnpm build # builds a specific library pnpm build:all # builds the library for production-ready use pnpm example # run one of the examples pnpm commit # opens CLI prompt for committing changes pnpm release # releases the library (packages) to npm
 ```